M00nMission/multer-demo/README.md

-Use Postman to send HTTP requests with file objects to test locally.
+Use Postman to send HTTP requests with file objects to test locally (if you're not using an interface).

-Run `node server.js` to start

-Choose between `single` or `multiple` image uploads.
+Choose between `single` or `multiple` image upload routes.

+Run `node server.js` to start the server.

+Run `npm run start` to start the frontend UI.